 Optical Chips See the Light of Day

 While electrons are still considered the standard for computing bandwidth, 1988 saw some push for photons to be used instead.
 With the invention of the optical chip, some hoped that light could be used to heighten processing speed instead of electricity.
-While it didn’t catch on immediately, this was sort of like an early step toward fiber optics.
+While it didn’t catch on immediately, this was like an early step toward fiber optics.

 Steve Jobs’s Next Move